Apprenticeships - recruiting an apprentice

 - Adverts will be placed on the Derby City Council job site and Find an apprenticeship.

-The training provider will contact the recruiting manager to fully understand the training needs and tailor the apprentice learning plan and unit selection to suit the service.
-The training provider will advise on a suitable training standard or framework.*
+The training provider will contact the recruiting manager to understand the training needs and tailor the apprentice learning plan to suit the qualification.
+The training provider will advise on a suitable training standard.

 The Apprenticeship Team will determine which training provider is used based on: